lxjv/zeppelin/src/content/pages/contact/index.md

 - Discord: @lxjv or join my [very dead server](https://laker.tech/discord), if you want.
 - Matrix: [@la:omg.lol](https://mto.vern.cc/#/@la:omg.lol)
 - XMPP: @la@omg.lol
+- Signal: @lxj.69
 > I don't have a good XMPP client yet, so I won't see your messages.
 Feel free to send me recommendations for MacOS or iOS
-- Telegram: @lakert78
-- Signal: @lxj.69

 #### IRC
 - la on the omg.lol server